sjefvanleeuwen/blockchain-hackathon/readme.md

 # Current Status

-Currently we are building the Core components, the core should be agnostic but is first build to support Ethereum.
+Currently we are building the Core components, the core should be agnostic but is initially build to support Ethereum.
-Together with ICTU / Discpl.org we are putting together a format and might adapt ther ethereum contracts in this core. discpl can be found on github at: https://github.com/discipl/

 # Development methods and toolchain